-Spam is well known for providing a convenient source of meat in a can, yet it is rarely considered a healthy food choice.
+Spam is well known for providing a convenient source of meat in a can, yet it's rarely considered a healthy food choice.
 Spam offers a variety of meats, some of which have a better nutrition profile than others.

-According to the USDA National Nutrient Database, Spam's classic luncheon meat provides 174 calories per 2-ounce portion.
+According to the USDA Nutrient Database, Spam's classic luncheon meat provides 174 calories per 2-ounce portion.
 Each serving provides 15 grams of fat, 2 grams of carbohydrate and 7 grams of protein.
 The caloric distribution is 79 percent of calories from fat, 17 percent from protein and 4 percent from carbohydrates.

 For those who wish to eat Spam without consuming a large quantity of fat, Spam offers a lite version of the luncheon meat.
-Spam's website claims the lite version contains 33 percent fewer calories, 50 percent less fat and 25 percent less sodium.
+Spam's website states the lite version contains 33 percent fewer calories, 50 percent less fat and 25 percent less sodium.
 Each serving contains only 8 grams of total fat, 3 grams of saturated fat, 1 gram of carbohydrate and 9 grams of protein.

 This version of Spam is just like the classic but with only 580 milligrams of sodium, compared to 790 milligrams per serving.
-While reducing sodium intake is beneficial to heart health, it is difficult to ignore the high-fat content that remains in this product.
+While reducing sodium intake is beneficial to heart health, it's difficult to ignore the high-fat content that remains in this product.

 Oven Roasted Turkey

 Each serving contains only 80 calories, 4 grams of fat, 1 gram of saturated fat, 2 grams of carbohydrate and 8 grams of protein.
-The oven roasted turkey contains even less sodium than Spam's lite or less sodium versions, totaling only 450 milligrams per serving.
+The oven roasted turkey contains even less sodium than Spam's lite or less-sodium versions, totaling only 450 milligrams per serving.
 This is likely the healthiest option in Spam's line of luncheon meats.